 The Kuranko are primarily farmers.
 Rice is the main crop cultivated, and the money made from it barely covers the expenses of the family.
 Supplementary crops include corn, cotton, potato, pumpkin, and indigo.
 Each household also owns fruit trees around the village, which produce bananas, papaya, coconuts, and other fruits.

 Groundnuts are eaten by the Kuranko, but the highest source of protein comes from fish.
 Fishing is usually done by the women, who use skilled and innovative methods for securing their catch.
-Hens and chickens are kept by every family, and are usually used for gifts.
+Chickens are kept by every family, and are used for gifts.

 An adult is expected to show honor and respect for the customs of the Kuranko past.
 This may be demonstrated by joining various cult associations.
 The Gbansogoron ("cheek piercers") use self-inflicted pain as a way of showing bravery.
 The Segere is a women's cult that supports the rights of women.

 Today, schooling has become a symbolic replacement for the cult system and initiation rituals.
 As literacy and educational opportunities increase, perhaps the power of the cult societies will decrease.